jpwalker625/jpwalker625.github.io/_posts/2018-11-07-forcats_tutorial.md

 ### Defining Factors
 The `forcats` package is part of the tidyverse and is useful for dealing with factors.
 Factors are simply categorical variables, useful for controlling the levels and order of a vector.

-Categoricalv or discrete variables, as opposed to continuous variables, are often qualitiative and can take on a finite number of values.
+Categorical or discrete variables, as opposed to continuous variables, are often qualitiative and can take on a finite number of values.

 Examples of categorical variables: types of fruit, locations, party preference, ethnicity.